 - Put a slight coat of oil on the chicken breast.

-- Take a neat and dry tray and transfer chicken on it.
+- Take a neat and dry tray and transfer the chicken to it.

 - In a small bowl, mix brown sugar, paprika powder, black pepper, salt, chili powder, garlic powder, onion powder, and cayenne powder.

 - Now nicely season your chicken.

 - Flip it over and coat the other side as well with this amazing spice mix.

 - Pat the chicken to let the spice stick to the chicken breast.